 Why unlock your iPhone?

 There are a lot of reasons for unlocking iPhones.
-Maybe a friend or partner has upgraded to a new iPhone 6 and passed you their iPhone 5.
+Maybe a friend or member of the family has upgraded to a new iPhone 6 and passed you theirs.
 Maybe you have bought one second hand or maybe you just want to change phone networks.